pachyderm/helium_public/README.md

 The different backends might be used to point at different clouds etc. (WIP note, backend and runner are still used somewhat interchangably throughout the codebase, switching to backend)

-#Running Instructions:
+## Running Instructions:

-When running locally, helium uses port 2323, like so: http://localhost:2323/v1/api/workspaces
+When running locally, helium uses port `2323`, like so: http://localhost:2323/v1/api/workspaces

-You will need the HELIUM_CLIENT_SECRET and HELIUM_CLIENT_ID environment variables set, both of which can be found in the Prod Auth0 tenant for Hub, with the name `Auth0 for Helium`: https://manage.auth0.com/dashboard/us/***REMOVED***/applications/cwqe6eu76gLVLvmcKsnJRE3tkJrwDIsG/settings
+You will need the `HELIUM_CLIENT_SECRET` and `HELIUM_CLIENT_ID` environment variables set, both of which can be found in the Prod Auth0 tenant for Hub, with the name `Auth0 for Helium`: https://manage.auth0.com/dashboard/us/***REMOVED***/applications/cwqe6eu76gLVLvmcKsnJRE3tkJrwDIsG/settings

 In order to run the API, in a terminal tab run:
 ```shell
 HELIUM_MODE=API HELIUM_CLIENT_SECRET="XXXXXXXXXXXX" HELIUM_CLIENT_ID="XXXXXXXXXX"   go run main.go
 ```

-#Usage
+## Usage

 The following command may be used to list workspaces: